 Gangnam is another main clubbing district and you will find clubbers here in their mid-20’s or more.
 Club Octagon is one of the best clubs around, featured with a state of the art sound system and plays electronic, trance, house and techno.

 Read more: Seoul Nightlife Guide: Best Clubs in Gangnam

 5. Take a stroll along Cheonggyecheon Stream

 Cheonggyecheon is a 10-kilometer stream that runs across central Seoul.
-The area once used be packed with stores and suffered from a heavy traffic but the city of Seoul removed the highway and restored Cheonggyecheon Stream.
+The area once used to be packed with stores and suffered from heavy traffic but the city of Seoul removed the highway and restored Cheonggyecheon Stream.
 Today, the stream offers both city-dwellers and foreign visitors a peaceful oasis in the city.

 6. Go native at Korean Folk Village

 Get a glimpse of how Korean people lived in the past by visiting Korean Folk Village.
 You will be able to see Korean traditional houses.
 Also, talented actors and actresses are hired to play the roles of people from the past to give visitors an authentic feel.

 👇 CHECK OUT TRAZY’S KOREAN FOLK VILLAGE TOUR 👇

 • Korean Folk Village, Suwon Hwaseong Fortress & Uiwang Rail Bike Day Tour

 • Korean Folk Village & Suwon Hwaseong Fortress Private Tour